portablemind/vuetify_tree_data_table/README.md

 #### Arguments

-node - Node that was dropped
+node - Node that was dropped<br/>
-oldParent - The previous parent of the node parentNode - The new parent of the node previousSibling - The previous sibling of the node nextSibling - The next sibling of the node nodes - All nodes revert - Function to revert drop
+oldParent - The previous parent of the node<br/>
+parentNode - The new parent of the node<br/>
+previousSibling - The previous sibling of the node<br/>
+nextSibling - The next sibling of the node<br/>
+nodes - All nodes<br/>
+revert - Function to revert drop<br/>

 ### node-toggle